Lydia Grover

 Brief Life History of Lydia

-When Lydia Grover was born on 3 April 1750, in Killingly, Windham, Connecticut, United States, her father, John Grover, was 17 and her mother, Abigail Gould, was 15.
+When Lydia Grover was born on 3 April 1750, in Killingly, Windham, Connecticut, United States, her father, John Jacob Grover, was 37 and her mother, Mary Grover, was 34.
 She married Charles Leavens on 27 June 1773, in Windsor, Hartford, Connecticut, United States.
 They were the parents of at least 8 sons and 2 daughters.
 She died on 15 May 1839, in Windsor, Hartford, Connecticut, United States, at the age of 89, and was buried in Sheddsville Cemetery, West Windsor, Windsor, Vermont, United States.

 Photos and Memories (0)